Gianluca Lorenzoni

-Gianluca Antonio Remo Lorenzoni (born 22 February 2001), better known as Gianluca Lorenzoni, is a Mozambican footballer who currently plays for Gudja United and the Mozambique U20.
-His position is left winger.
+Gianluca Antonio Remo Lorenzoni (born 22 February 2001), known simply as Gianluca Lorenzoni, is a Mozambican footballer who currently plays for Santiago South Premier Division club Boavista and the Mozambique national team.
+He is a left winger.

-Personal life
+Early life

 Lorenzoni was born in Maputo, Mozambique, to an Italian father and a Mozambican mother.

+Club career

+Lorenzoni played for Maltese Premier League club Gudja United from 2023 to 2024.

+International career

+Lorenzoni played for the Mozambique national under-20 team at the 2021 Africa U-20 Cup of Nations.